adammast/weather-dashboard/README.md

 ## Libraries Used

 - `net/http`: For making HTTP requests to the weather API.
+- `net/url`: For encoding city names in API requests.
 - `encoding/json`: For parsing the JSON data returned by the API.
 - `os`: For reading environment variables.
 - `github.com/joho/godotenv`: For loading API keys from a .env file.
+- `sort`: For sorting forecast data correctly.
+- `time`: For handling and formatting date/time values.

 ## License